Jaquarh/PDOEasy/README.md

 # PDOEasy
 Safely, and easily, allows you to create a PDO Skeleton.
+Copyright 2018 Kyle Jeynes @ Daniel Pickering, All Rights Reserved.
 Continue to read on documentation:

 # Configuring your PDO Skeleton (easy)
 ```php